 We often use Japanese terms and expressions in the dojo, but we are always happy to explain terms until you learn them.

-We hold over 99% of our classes in a spacious room with a wooden floor.
-But about once or twice each year, we train outside in the grass:
+We hold over 99% of our classes in spacious rooms with wooden floors.
+But a couple times each year, we train outside in the grass: